top of page

 The Origins and Philosophy Behind Pilates

-Unlike yoga, which often emphasises spiritual growth and meditation alongside physical postures, Pilates centers on physical rehabilitation and body conditioning.
+Unlike yoga, which often emphasizes spiritual growth and meditation alongside physical postures, Pilates centers on physical rehabilitation and body conditioning.
 It was initially used to help injured soldiers and dancers recover, which explains its strong focus on alignment and muscle balance.

 Core Strength and Muscle Control